 Even though the Skyline R32 was well-designed and fantastically engineered, this generation still has a few common issues.
 The first one is the gearbox failure.
 It has been known for Skyline manual transmissions to fail due to hard use.
 The second common problem is the oil pump failure, which can be especially dangerous since your engine is left without fuel pressure.
 Make sure to always check those two things before you purchase an R32.
 Some owners also reported problems with electrics (headlights), but those are easy to sort out.

 As a legitimate classic, the R32 Skyline has steadily increased in price over time.
 Recognized as a JDM legend, the R32 GT-R is understandably the most expensive model with average prices going well over $50,000 for decent examples.
-If you are looking for a more affordable option, the GTS model is the perfect choice.
+If you are looking for a more affordable option, the GTS model is a perfect choice.
 Prices start from around $8000 for the 2.0-liter version and can go up to $25,000 for the GTS-4 model with 215 HP and all-wheel-drive.
 Additionally, the GTS models are available as a four-door sedan as well as a coupe, which can be a big deciding factor for buyers looking for more space.
 Keep in mind that all models were produced only as right-hand-drive.

 The model lineup started with a 130 HP GTS and went all the way to the mighty GT-R Nismo 400 R with almost 400 HP.
 As with the previous generation, Nissan offered an all-wheel-drive system as an option on some models and it became standard on the GT-R version.
 Two transmissions were also offered.
-A 5-speed manual, and the new 5-speed automatic commonly found on GTS sedans.
+A 5-speed manual and the new 5-speed automatic are commonly found on GTS sedans.
 Interestingly, Nissan’s innovative, but complicated all-wheel-steering system called HICAS was also provided on some models.

 217,133 R33 Skylines were produced from 1993 to 1998.